Areas of Study

 Design and Manufacturing

-This area of study focuses on advanced and emerging design and manufacturing developments.
-The coursework contains engineering design as an interdisciplinary area between engineering, the social sciences, behavioral science, computer science and artificial intelligence.
+Focused on advanced and emerging design and manufacturing developments, this coursework concerns engineering design as an interdisciplinary area between engineering, the social sciences, behavioral science, computer science and artificial intelligence.
 Students will learn how to apply advanced design theories and methods, and design automation concepts to practical engineering problems.
 Advanced specialized course are offered in advanced design theory and methods, fundamentals of design for manufacturing, advanced CAD and design automation and manufacturing processes.

 Dynamic Systems, Robotics and Controls